nadudvariz/Layout-optimization/README.md

 ### Sample Output

-- The following files were generated during the execution of the Differential Evolution algorithm using Problemset1 and the heuristic-free case, while evaluating user requirements.
-The original JSON files were subsequently converted to Parquet format to ensure manageable file sizes.
+The following files were generated during the execution of the Differential Evolution algorithm using Problemset1 and the heuristic-free case,
+- while evaluating user requirements.
 [Results: DE, PS1, HF, with UR](DE_PS1_HF_withUR)
-- The following files were generated during the execution of the Differential Evolution algorithm using Problemset1 and the heuristic-free case, without evaluating user requirements.
+- without evaluating user requirements.
+[Results: DE, PS1, HF, without UR]

 The original JSON files were subsequently converted to Parquet format to ensure manageable file sizes.
-[Results: DE, PS1, HF, without UR]
+The numerical prefix in the file names represents the initial population ID, while the suffix 'b' indicates that it contains the best solutions.